 A table view is a display of attribute information in a tabular format.
 In the simplest terms, tables are composed of rows and columns, and all rows have the same columns.
 Rows are commonly known as records, and columns as fields.
 Each field can store a specific type of data, such as number, date, or text.
 Rows and columns intersect to form cells that contain a specific value for one field in a record.
 The information displayed in a table comes directly from the attribute information stored in the data source.

 The term table can be used to refer to both attribute and stand-alone tables.
 Attribute tables contain the nonspatial information about a geographic feature.
 A stand-alone table is a table of attributes that do not have associated geographic features.
 You can use a join or relate to connect geographic features to a stand-alone table, such as a fire hydrant location with a tabular list of completed inspections.

 In ArcGIS Pro, you work with tables in views.
 Two types of table views are available, based on how you open the table.
 You can open the table view of a layer or stand-alone table from within a map or scene to edit values, select or query records, and view related data.
 You can also open a table directly from the Catalog pane or a catalog view.
 This opens a table view designed for data management and review without needing an associated map view open.
-You can control where on your computer screen a table opens by setting preferences in the Table options.
+You can control where on your computer screen a table opens by setting preferences in the User Interface options.

 - Select one or more records in the table.

 - View all or only the selected records.

 - View the related information for a specific or selected group of records.